San Telmo Market Tour

 - Open on Tue, Wed, Thu, Fri, Sat, Sun

 Visiting the famous San Telmo market is an essential part of any trip to Buenos Aires.
-The stalls here have been trading for over a century and today it is one of Argentina's most important culinary landmarks.
-Take our tour of this iconic site and taste the local products.
+The stalls here have been trading for more than a century and today it is one of Argentina's most important culinary landmarks.
+Take our tour of this iconic landmark and taste the local products.

 Market Tour Details